LorenzSchueler/dist-iter/README.md

 Those functions are responsible for receiving and processing the data and sending back the response.
 In the infinite loop of the workers a *matching probe* is used to get the tag of the next message.
 This tag is then used to look up the function in the registry.
-This function is the called with the `MPI_Message` so that it call actually receive and process the data.
+This function is then called with the `MPI_Message` so that it call actually receive and process the data.

 The function registry is build at link time.
 In order to register a function a `*_task!(...)` macro has to be used.